unforswearing/todo_markup.js/README.md

 `todo_markup.js` is for taking notes quickly during meetings or conferences, when there is only time to open a text file or Google Doc (instead of juggling multiple apps).
 To keep things simple `todo_markup.js` does not have nested tasks, reminders, or calendar integration.

 See [todo.tdx](./todo.tdx) for an example of this markup.
-Test this file by cloning this repo and runing
+To use this script, clone the repo and run the following command:

 ```nodejs
 node todo_markup.js todo.tdx